AGBaltazar/Skill-Regression-Calculator/README.md

 # 🧠 Skill Regression Predictor

-A backend-focused project built with **Go**, **PostgreSQL**, and **Docker** that estimates how much a user’s skill level has decayed over time and provides practice recommendations from various sources.
+A full-stack application built with **Go**, **JavaScript**, and **Bootstrap**, designed to estimate how much a technical skill has decayed over time using a mathematical decay model.
+It also provides targeted YouTube video recommendations to help users refresh their knowledge.

 ## 🚀 Project Purpose

-Track skills over time and predict regression using a half-life decay model.
-This app allows users to:

-- Log when they last practiced a skill
-- Calculate current skill proficiency
-- Receive personalized learning recommendations from YouTube
-- View data in a simple dashboard
+The goal of this project is to help users reflect on their current proficiency with a skill based on how recently they practiced it and how difficult it is.
+By using a skill regression model inspired by Ebbinghaus’ Forgetting Curve, the app:

+- Calculates a "retention score" between 0 and 10
+- Interprets that score into levels like "Fresh", "Rusty", "Weak", or "Forgotten"
+- Provides curated YouTube video recommendations for continued learning

 ## 🛠️ Tech Stack

-- **Go** – REST API backend
+- **Go** – Core backend logic and HTTP server
 - **Docker & Docker Compose** – Containerized development
 - **YouTube API** – For video recommendations
 - **HTML/CSS/JS** – Simple frontend interface